MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/api-reference/v2.0/dynamics-subscriptions.md

   > Webhook notifications are used to trigger Power Automate flows from Business Central.
 However, Business Central currently doesn't support `collection` notifications for flows.
 So if an event changes more than 100 records with in 30 seconds, associated flows won't get triggered.
 -->
 > [!NOTE]
-> If [!INCLUDE[prod_short](../../includes/prod_short.md)] cannot reach the subscriber, several retries will be attempted over the next 36 hours.
+> If [!INCLUDE[prod_short](../../includes/prod_short.md)] can't reach the subscriber, several retries are attempted over the next 36 hours.
 The subscriber must respond with following error codes: `408 - Request Timeout`, `429 - Too Many Requests or any error in 500-599 range (5xx)`.
-If subscriber responds with any other code than listed, no retries will be attempted and the subscription will be deleted.
+If subscriber responds with any other code than listed, no retries are attempted and the subscription is deleted.

 ## Unsubscribing